Course syllabus Research Design and Methods, War Studies

 Examination formats

-Assessment is done individually through the submission of individual written assignments and active participation in mandatory seminars.
+Assessment takes place individually through the submission of two on-campus written examinations and active participation in mandatory seminars.

 Grading

-To earn the grade Pass in the course, the student must actively participate in the mandatory seminars, and earn a grade of Pass or
+To earn the grade Pass (G) in the course, the student must actively participate in the mandatory seminars, and earn a grade of Pass for both individual on-campus written examinations.

 Grading criteria are presented no later than at the start of the course.